 Service Costs.
-Service costs increased 12% from \$4.8 million for the three months ended March 31, 2020 to \$5.4 million for the three months ended March 31, 2021.
-As a percentage of revenues, service costs were 40% and 42% for the three months ended March 31, 2020 and 2021, respectively.
-The increase in dollars was primarily due to an increase in communication and network costs totaling \$657,000 resulting from our infrastructure initiatives, which include cloud migration initiatives, certain platform integrations and other initiatives.

-We expect in the near and intermediate term that service costs in absolute dollars will be similar in relation to the most recent periods.
-Upon completion of various infrastructure efficiency initiatives, there may also be a positive impact on service costs as a percentage of revenue and further benefit in the event we generate contribution from new launches of analytics products and sales engagement solutions.
+Service costs decreased \$487,000, or 9%, from \$5.4 million for the three months ended March 31, 2021 to \$4.9 million for the three months ended March 31, 2022.
+As a percentage of revenues, service costs were 42% and 37% for the three months ended March 31, 2021 and March 31, 2022, respectively.
+The decrease in dollars was primarily due to lower network costs due to our infrastructure initiatives, which include cloud migration initiatives, certain platform integrations and other initiatives of \$432,000.
+Additionally, the decrease in dollars benefited from \$276,000 higher support service fees recovery.
+These were partially offset by \$164,000 of higher personnel costs.
+We expect in the near and intermediate term that service costs in absolute dollars will be similar to modestly higher in relation to the most recent period.
+There may be a positive impact on service costs as a percentage of revenue and further benefit in the event we generate contribution from new launches of analytics products and sales engagement solutions.

 Sales and Marketing.
-Sales and marketing expenses decreased 13% from \$4.2 million for the three months ended March 31, 2020 to \$3.6 million for the three months ended March 31, 2021.
-As a percentage of revenue, sales and marketing expenses were 35% and 28% for the three months ended March 31, 2020 and 2021, respectively.
-The net decrease in dollars and as a percentage of revenue was primarily attributable to an aggregate net decrease in personnel and outside service provider costs and stock-based compensation costs totaling \$445,000 and a decrease in travel related costs largely due to pandemic influenced restrictions totaling \$195,000, offset by an increase in marketing costs of \$125,000.
-The decrease in personnel costs was primarily the result of less incentive compensation in part stemming from pandemic influences on new business initiatives.
-The percentage of revenue decrease was partially attributable to the benefit obtained from a portion of the sales and marketing expenses being fixed in nature and the percentage benefiting as a result of higher revenues in 2021.

-We expect some volatility in sales and marketing expenses based on the timing of marketing initiatives but expect sales and marketing expenses in the near term to increase in connection with any revenue increase.
+Sales and marketing expenses decreased 13% from \$3.6 million for the three months ended March 31, 2021 to \$3.2 million for the three months ended March 31, 2022.
+As a percentage of revenue, sales and marketing expenses were 28% and 24% for the three months ended March 31, 2021 and 2022, respectively.
+The net decrease in dollars and as a percentage of revenue was primarily attributable to higher support service fees recovery of \$220,000, lower marketing costs of \$202,000, and lower personnel and outside service provider and stock-based compensation of \$72,000.
+We expect some volatility in sales and marketing expenses based on the timing of marketing initiatives but expect sales and marketing expenses in the near term to increase slightly as revenue increase.
 We also expect, to the extent that we increase our marketing activities, this could correspondingly also cause an increase as a percentage of revenue.
-We also believe that if pandemic related restrictions ease, travel related costs will increase as compared to the year ended December 31, 2020.
+We also believe going forward our travel related costs will increase slightly as pandemic related restrictions lift.

 Product Development.
-Product development expenses decreased slightly from \$5.4 million for the three months ended March 31, 2020 to \$5.3 million for the three months ended March 31, 2021.
-As a percentage of revenue, product development expenses were 45% and 41% for the three months ended March 31, 2020 and 2021, respectively.
-The percentage of revenue decrease was attributable to higher revenues in 2021.

-In the immediate and longer term, to the extent our revenues increase, we expect that product development expenses will increase in absolute dollars as we increase the number of personnel and consultants to enhance our service offerings.
+Product development expenses decreased 35% from \$5.3 million for the three months ended March 31, 2021 to \$3.5 million for the three months ended March 31, 2022.
+As a percentage of revenue, product development expenses were 41% and 26% for the three months ended March 31, 2021 and 2022, respectively.
+The net decrease in dollars and as a percentage of revenue was primarily attributable to a net decrease in personnel and outside service provider and stock-based compensation totaling \$1.3 million and higher support services fee recovery of \$494,000.
+We expect that product development expenses will be relatively stable in absolute dollars in the near term due to our technology infrastructure and cloud initiatives offset by an increase in the number of personnel and consultants to enhance our service offerings.